Walsh's anger and frustration over a "bumbling" police investigation of

 six years old.
 He shares with you his pain and his grief at the needless

 violence that tore his family's world apart, and stole his only child.
+This

 book will make you weep, it will make you angry, and it will change how